jasongaylord/JasonGaylord.com/_posts/2009/07/2009-07-16-technology-post-43.md

 <small>Edition: #43</small>

 **Please Note: I am in the process of converting this daily blog post over to a new web application.
-While my posting hasn’t been as frequent, I have big plans for continuing the Technology Post.
+While my posting hasn't been as frequent, I have big plans for continuing the Technology Post.
 Thanks in advance for your patience in this matter.**

 **Daily Oddball** – [10 Odd Things you can buy from Amazon](http://www.random-good-stuff.com/2009/07/14/odd-things-you-can-buy-from-amazon/) – Tweeted by [Dana Coffey](http://twitter.com/crazeegeekchick)